isomerpages/scamshield/index.md

       url: /setup-guide/
       image: /images/ReportMessage.png
       alt: Report scam messages
-  - infobar:
-      title: Have a question?
-      description: Read our FAQ to find out more
-      button: Learn more
-      url: /faq/
 notification: "Beware: Scammers have been sending fake versions of the ScamShield app (ending with .apk) for unsuspecting victims to download.
 Do not download these files, as they can install viruses on your device, and give